insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 ### (8) Get key and process items and (9) Get object for key

-The sample controller uses workers running several threads that handle work items for efficiency.
-I'm not sure it is necessary, but definitely agree that it is a great approach.
+The sample controller uses workers running in several threads that handle work items for efficiency.
+I'm not sure multithreading is necessary, but definitely agree that it is a great approach.
 Hence I also follow this architecture.

 First implement a worker function.